 As a member of Wein‑Plus you will profit from benefits we have negotiated with our cooperation partners in the world of wine – and these have a real cash value for you.
 These offers are exclusively for your benefit: Wein‑Plus receives no fees or commissions from ist partners – and that’s a promise.

 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 At the beginning of the 19th century, the vineyard was about ten times larger than today.
 That put the phylloxera at the end of this century, in just three years, a sudden end.
-The tourist boom from the early 1960s made for a growing wine consumption, but the wines were at that time rather poor quality.
+The tourist boom from the early 1960s caused a growing wine consumption, but the wines were at that time rather poor quality.
 Today, viticulture is concentrated on the largest island of Mallorca (3,640 km²), on the other islands it has less importance.
 In the 19th century she was because of her sweet Malvasia wines famous, the quality of the Madeira were equated.
-After the phylloxera catastrophe, the vine was hardly planted.
+After the phylloxera disaster, the vine was planted but little more.
 On all islands there is a warm and dry climate with around 300 sunny days a year.
 The vineyards cover about 2,000 hectares.